RaspberryPiFoundation/webdev-curriculum/en-GB/Pixel Art/Pixel Art.md

  + Now go back to your `index.html` file and add a row of 3 pixels inside the art `<div>`:

 	![screenshot](pixel-art-row.png)

+	Notice that the three pixel lines are the same.
+Type the first one and then use copy and paste to create the others.

  	This time you're using classes to style the divs as there will be lots of them.

- 	Add the following style for the rows and cells:
+ + Add the following style for the rows and cells:

 	![screenshot](pixel-art-row-style.png)